Hastings Community Center

-The Hastings Community Center was an historic building in Hastings, Florida, United States.
+The Hastings Community Center was a historic building in Hastings, Florida, United States.
 It was located at 401 N. Main Street.
 It was built in 1937 with a combination of local government and Works Progress Administration funding.
 The building included an auditorium and meeting halls and its uses included government offices, a library and fire department.
 Many civic and social groups including the American Legion and American Red Cross used the building for meetings and other events.
 On February 21, 2007, it was added to the U.S. National Register of Historic Places.

 State of Disrepair

 When the town of Hastings was dissolved in 2018, any and all decisions were made by the St. Johns County Commission.
 St. Johns County building inspectors determined the structure was in very poor condition, and was potentially unsafe.
 The structure was in a bad state of disrepair as it was vacant and deteriorating.
 It was devoid of most of its windows, and was suffering from severe roof failure.
 St. Johns County officials cited the building's dilapidated condition and the cost to preserve it (estimated in the millions of dollars) as the reasons to order its demolition.